Abhishek-Sharma-007/gfg-potd-streak/README.md

 |------------|--------------------------------------------|--------------------------------------------------------------|
 | 2025-08-27 | Count the number of possible triangles     | problems/2025/08-27/count-possible-triangles/                |
 | 2025-08-26 | Check if a String is Subsequence of Other  | problems/2025/08-26/check-if-a-string-is-subsequence-of-other/ |

+This table is appended by the scaffold script; you can tidy/reshuffle as needed.